-1.2 CHPE SEGMENT 8 PROJECT LOCATION AND DESCRIPTION
+1.2 CHPE SEGMENT 6 - PACKAGE 4A PROJECT LOCATION AND DESCRIPTION

-This EM&CP outlines CHPE's management and construction plan for Segment 8 of the Project including the terrain and facilities that will be encountered during construction and installation of the overland transmission cable beginning approximately 0.25 miles north of Burdeck Street in the Town of Rotterdam (Schenectady County, NY) and ends at the intersection of Feura Bush Road and West Yard Road in the Town of Bethlehem (Albany County, NY) (Figure 1-2)), crossing through the Towns of Guilderland and New Scotland and the Village of Voorheesville.
-The cable route for Segment 8 occurs mostly within the CSX railroad right-of-way (ROW) for approximately 16.99 miles.
+This EM&CP outlines CHPE's environmental management and construction plan for the Segment 6 - Package 4A of the Project including the terrain and facilities that will be encountered during construction and installation of the overland transmission cable.
+It begins approximately 100' south of E. High Street in the Town of Ballston, Saratoga County, NY and ends at the Pan Am Railways bridge over the Canadian Pacific Railway (CP Rail) in the Town of Glenville, Schenectady County, NY (See Figure 1.2).
+The cable route for Segment 6 - Package 4A occurs primarily within the CP Rail ROW for a total of roughly 10.2 miles.

-The Certificate Holders have signed an agreement with CSX (see Appendix A) and have closely coordinated the design directly with CSX to obtain the consents necessary to construct the Facility.
-Section 13 includes a summary of the consultations with CSX.
-Ownership of the lands underlying any state, county and town roads crossed by this segment are vested in the municipalities; the Certificate Holders have obtained or will obtain municipal consents necessary to place its infrastructure within these municipally owned ROWs.
-The Certificate Holders have also obtained options, easements or other agreements to utilize a small number of privately owned lands, generally adjacent to the CSX ROW on a temporary or permanent basis to facilitate installation of Segment 8.
-The Certificate Holders will provide required documentation to the Secretary prior to commencement of construction work on those lands as required by CC 10 and 142, as discussed further in Table 3-2 and Section 4.
+Where ownership of the lands underlying any state, county and town roads cross by this segment are vested in the municipalities, the Certificate Holders have obtained or will obtain municipal consents necessary to place its infrastructure within these municipally owned rights-of-way (ROWs).
+The Certificate Holders have also obtained or are in the process of obtaining options, easements or other agreements to utilize privately owned lands on a temporary or permanent basis to facilitate installation of this Segments.
+The Certificate Holders will provide required documentation to the Secretary prior to commencement of work on those lands as required by CC 10 and 142, as discussed further below in Table 3.2 and Section 4.

-Proposed work consists of installing two 8-inch schedule (SCH) 40 polyvinyl chloride (PVC) conduits (or approved equal), associated access and site work required for trench installing, and the subsequent installation of electric cable within the conduit.
-All trenching activities and horizontal directional drilling (HDD) work will be located within the permitted deviation zone unless as otherwise noted in Section 1.3.
-In accordance with CC 140, except as may be detailed, justified, and approved by the Department of Public Service (DPS) pursuant to the EM&CP process, the Facility ROW will be no closer than the following distances:
+Proposed work consists of installing two 8-inch schedule (SCH) 40 polyvinyl chloride (PVC) conduits (or approved equal), associated access and site work required for trenching installation, and the subsequent installation of electric cable within the conduit.
+All trenching activities and Horizontal Directional Drilling (HDD) work will be located within the permitted deviation zone unless as otherwise noted in Section 1.3 and outlined in Appendix E, Justification for Deviation Zone Excursions.
+In accordance with CC 140, except as may be detailed, justified, and approved by the Department of Public Service (DPS) pursuant to the EM&CP process, the Facility ROW will be no closer than the following distances (CC140):

-- 6 feet to the outer surface of the nearest installed cable (when located entirely within lands owned or controlled by a railroad company or public highway) - 8 feet to the outer surface of the nearest installed cable (in all other areas).
+- 1. 6 feet to the outer surface of the nearest installed cable (when located entirely within lands owned or controlled by a railroad company or public highway). - 2.
+8 feet to the outer surface of the nearest installed cable (in all other areas).

-The design Plan and Profile Drawings are provided in Appendix C.
+The design Plans and Profile Drawings are provided in Appendix C.